ilyannn/charts/langfuse/README.md

 ### Default Installation

-With the default values, Langfuse will be installed with the bundled Postgres.
+By default, Langfuse will be installed with the bundled Postgres.

-The password will be generated and saved in a secret (in this case, `langfuse-demo-postgres-secret`)
+The password will be generated and saved in a `Secret` (in this case, `langfuse-demo-postgres-secret`).

-### Connecting existing Postgres instance
+### OAuth

+### Using Existing Database Connection

-You can pass the exising connection URL.
+Disable the bundled database and pass an exising connection URL instead.

 ```yaml
 databaseURL: "postgresql://some-existing-url"